 Once we understand the overall project and challenges, a written quotation for the prototype deliverables, along with budgetary estimates for standard off-the-shelf parts will be created.
 The document will also include a breakdown of the design objectives, dates products will be delivered, and costs.

 Step 3: Designing Your Custom Occlusions Sensor or Assembly

 When the quote is agreed upon, Strain Measurement Devices will focus on your project!
 Our design team will work with the information and specifications that you give us to create an optimal design for your application.
-Ensuring that your satisfaction and approval is met, you can anticipate progress updates during different stages of your project to confirm whether you are satisfied with our products.
+Ensuring that your satisfaction and approval are met, you can anticipate progress updates during different stages of your project to confirm whether you are satisfied with our products.

-Throughout the entirety of the project the design process can be as cooperative as you see fit.
+Throughout the entirety of the project, the design process can be as cooperative as you see fit.
 SMD will take your design specifications and try our best to meet your needs.
 More often than not, there are engineering tradeoffs, and we want you to be involved in those decisions.

 Step 4: Samples

 After agreeing upon the initial designs, we will take it upon us to manufacture prototypes for you to evaluate.
 To meet your schedule needs we will make use of our skills of CNC-machining, stamping, cutting, etching, and more to have the samples sent in a timely manner.
 Your feedback is especially important to us during this stage.
-We will continue to undergo in-house testing and incorporate any design changes if necessary, until we have a concrete design to produce.
+We will continue to undergo in-house testing and incorporate any design changes if necessary until we have a concrete design to produce.